FortniteFevers/Fortnite-Shop-Bot/README.md

 * *(Only works when the program is in updateMode)*
 * Toggle **OGitemsbot** to True
 * The "OG/Rare" item threshold is set by **opitemdate**.
 Change the value to set your threshold for cosmetics.

+# Misc ifo
+* If you'd like to customize the Tweet text, head over to lines 401 and 403 and edit it to your liking.
 --------------

 # Modules: